 I am a GNU/Linux user since 1996.
 During the first months, I tried to install Red Hat several times.
 Then, for four years, I loved to do everything from scratch with Slackware.
-After that, I decided to use Debian in 2001 as a first step to become a Debian Developer.
+After that, I decided to use Debian in 2001 as a first step to become a Debian Maintainer.
 Finally in 2019, after 18 years using Debian for everything including workstations, laptops, servers and containers I made a full switch to NixOS.

 NixOS is a distribution with novel concepts including: